icopy-site/awesome/docs/awesome/awesome-dart.md

 ## Game Development

 * [Flame](https://github.com/luanpotter/flame#readme) - A minimalist Flutter game engine
-* [StageXL](http://www.stagexl.org/) - StageXL offers an easy to use and complete API (based on the Flash API) for impressive 2D content like games and other rich applications.
 * [DartRocket](https://github.com/StrykerKKD/dartrocket) - DartRocket is a HTML5 game framework written in Dart and which uses the StageXL rendering engine.
 * [Pixi Dart](https://github.com/FedeOmoto/pixi) - A port of the pixi.js rendering engine.
 * [Ranger](https://github.com/wdevore/Ranger-Dart) - A game engine centered around HTML5 Canvas and a scene graph.